Be1l-ai/Code-Compilaltion/code_com/documentations/basic_calculator_docu.md

 ## Notes
 - This only accpts numeric values for calculations.
 - If an invalid operation is entered, the program displays an error message.

-## Author
-This module was created as part of my coding documentation and compilation project.